tharmes42/vCamDesk/README.md

 - Use left mouse button to drag and move
 - Use right mouse button to exit

-### Background removal with XSplit VCam Example
+### Background removal with XSplit VCam example
 ![alt text](https://github.com/tharmes42/vCamDesk/blob/master/pagecontent/vDeskCam_screen3_xsplit.png "XSplit VCam Example")

 If you want to leverage background removal with XSplit vCam, you can support me (at no additional cost for you) by using this affiliate link: https://link.xsolla.com/uLZFgSKG

 Hint: you should add a grey background, which I find fits best for all kind of demos and presentations.

-### Background removal with personify chromacam Example
+### Background removal with personify chromacam example
 ![alt text](https://github.com/tharmes42/vCamDesk/blob/master/pagecontent/vDeskCam_screen2_chromacam.png "personify chromacam Example")

 You can find personify Chromacam here (which is a little more expensive than XSplit VCam):